TelepathyIM/telepathy-morse/README.md

 * Initial low-level encryption sometimes generates bad random values, which rarely can leads to “connection doesn’t work” issue.
 * Unable to send long messages (Missed TelegramQt gzip packing implementation; limit is about 400 characters; telegram protocol limitation is 4095 characters).
-* Authentication doesn't work on the Sailfish OS (show-stopper).
+* Authentication doesn't work on the Sailfish OS.
+It is possible to copy an authorization key from your pc to the device, the directory is ~/.cache/telepathy-morse/secrets.

 License
 =======

-This application is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+See COPYNG for details.